susam/fxyt/README.md

 This project is inspired by Martin Kleppe's [Tixy][TIXY] project.
-While Tixy supports JavaScript expressions to determine the size and colour of circles in a 16x16 grid, FXYT comes with its own minimal stack-based postfix language that is written in postfix notation.
+While Tixy supports JavaScript expressions to determine the size and colour of circles in a 16x16 grid, FXYT comes with its own tiny, stack-based language that is written in postfix notation.
 Further, FXYT provides a 256x256 grid of cells each of which can be painted with an arbitrary colour determined by the result of the evaluation of the input code.

 The following sections describe this language and the reference implementation that comes with this project.